FairnessResearch/Fairness-testing-of-Autonomous-Driving-Systems/README.md

 ## Labels

-In the "Labels" directory, we provide the labels used in our experiments.
-This folder is divided into two main parts.
-The first part includes the labels for RQ1: Overall Fairness ("RQ1_overall" sub-directory), containing ground-truth labels for the four testing datasets.
-These labels are organized based on four testing datasets.
-The second part encompasses the labels for RQ2: Fairness in Different Scenarios ("RQ2_partitioned" sub-directory).
-These labels are categorized based on fine-grained scenarios we discussed.
+In the "labels" directory, we provide the labels used in our experiments.
+This folder is divided into two main sections.
+The first section contains the labels for RQ1: Overall Fairness, located in the "RQ1_overall" sub-directory.
+It includes ground-truth labels and predicted labels for the four testing datasets, organized according to the datasets.
+The second section covers the labels for RQ2: Fairness in Different Scenarios, found in the "RQ2_partitioned" sub-directory.
+These labels are categorized based on the fine-grained scenarios we discussed.

 This directory can also be downloaded in the provided google drive link: https://drive.google.com/drive/folders/1VbrgYa1tCZraGBs0cfZmiSY23gle5GAv?usp=sharing

 ### 1. RQ1 Overall Fairness (RQ1_overall)

-The "Labels" folder is structured as follows.
-The "GT" subdirectory contains ground-truth labels for each of the four testing datasets: "bdd100k," "citypersons," "ecp_day," and "ecp_night."
+The "labels" folder is structured as follows.
+The "GT" subdirectory contains ground-truth labels for each of the four testing datasets: "bdd100k," "citypersons," "eurocity_day," and "eurocity_night".
 Within this directory, the labels are further categorized based on their attributes and stored in corresponding sub-folders.

-Similarly, the "DT" subdirectory is also organized according to the four testing datasets: "bdd100k," "citypersons," "ecp_day," and "ecp_night."
+Similarly, the "DT" subdirectory is organized according to the four testing datasets: "bdd100k," "citypersons," "eurocity_day," and "eurocity_night."
 It contains predicted labels from eight pedestrian detectors for each dataset.
 The predicted labels are stored in sub-folders named after the respective detectors, such as "yolox," "retinanet," "faster rcnn," "cascade rcnn," "alfnet," "prnet," "csp," and "mgan."
+Each detector has 10 inference results, corresponding to "results_0" through "results_9."

 ```
 RQ1_overall